alanqchen/Bear-Blog-Engine/frontend/README.md

 4. Ensure the the backend API is running (See the instructions in the [`backend directory`](/backend) if you haven't started it yet)
 5. Run `npm run dev`

-Note that iSSG will not work in development and so pags will likely load slower than in production.
+Note that iSSG will not work in development and so pages will likely load slower than in production.